 Minimum image dpi and dimensions.

-Images need to be minimum of 72 dpi.
-Most image these days if taken with a camera rather then a mobile phone will be 300 dpi, but 72 dpi is all we need.
+Images need to be a minimum of 72 dpi.
+Most images these days if taken with a camera rather then a mobile phone will be 300 dpi, but 72 dpi is all we need.

-Also, for images (think headshot or accent photo, NOT full-width) to be displayed clean and crisp on tablets and mobile phones without pixilation the minimum width needs to be 750 px.
+Also, for images (think headshot or accent photo, NOT full-width) to be displayed clean and crisp on tablets and mobile phones without pixelation the minimum width needs to be 750 px.